Kelly Brogan

-Kelly Brogan is an American author of books on alternative medicine who has promoted conspiracy theories and misinformation about discredited medical hypotheses.
+Kelly Brogan is an American author of books on alternative medicine who has promoted conspiracy theories and misinformation about medical hypotheses.

 Background and credentials

 Brogan graduated from Cornell University Medical College, and has a B.S. in Systems Neuroscience from MIT.
 She uses the title of "holistic psychiatrist".

 Brogan maintained a psychiatry practice in Manhattan from 2009 to 2019, specializing in helping people wean themselves off medication.
 Peter M. Heimlich stated that she appears not to have maintained certification with the American Board of Psychiatry and Neurology, according to the association's database.
 She no longer claims to be certified in psychiatry and psychosomatic medicine on her website.

 Brogan wrote about health on Gwyneth Paltrow's Goop retail website and was featured on expert panels at several Goop events.

 Alternative medicine controversies

 Brogan promotes the belief that human diseases are caused not by infectious agents, but rather by psychological factors.
 She mocks the well-established notion of "little invisible pathogens, you know, that randomly jump around from person to person".

 In a similar vein, Brogan attributed the death of AIDS patients not to HIV, but to treatments meant to fight it.
 Even though the link between HIV and AIDS is clearly established by medical research, she calls it an "assumption".
-She also defended the unsupported belief that a dysbiosis of intestinal bacteria causes depression; Brogan invites people to stop taking antidepressants and use the techniques and products from her website instead.
+She also defended the unsupported belief that a dysbiosis (imbalance) of intestinal bacteria causes depression; Brogan invites people to stop taking antidepressants and use the techniques from her website instead.
 Through her website, Brogan offers a subscription-only "lifestyle medicine" community space and access to self-improvement training resources.

-She also promotes many of the usual erroneous claims against vaccines, notably that the immunity gained from surviving an infectious disease is superior to the one generated by being vaccinated.
-She also denies polio was eradicated by vaccination.
+She also promotes many of the usual erroneous claims against vaccines, and despite coffee enemas being long discredited as medical procedures, Brogan promotes them as a treatment for depression.

-Despite coffee enemas being long discredited as medical procedures, Brogan promotes them as a treatment for depression.
+Since 2023, she has been hosting a wellness podcast called Reclamation radio.